ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 Forms of Astaxanthin Compared

-Astaxanthin (Haematococcus Pluvialis) Preferred (T1 Preferred) has a bioavailability rating of high (S1 — best tier).
+Astaxanthin (Haematococcus Pluvialis) Preferred (Preferred Form) has a bioavailability rating of high (S1 — best tier).
 Typical dose range: not yet documented in our database.

 What the Research Shows